Pasokification: United Kingdom

-The Social Democratic and Labour Party in Northern Ireland consistently lost votes between 1998 and 2017.
 The Manx Labour Party has been in decline since 2001, and even lost their representation in the House of Keys in 2016.
+It gained two seats in the 2021 elections.
+Most candidates on the Isle of Man are Independents.

+Gibraltar has not undergone a process of Pasokification.
+The long-term alliance of the Gibraltar Socialist Labour Party and the Gibraltar Liberal Party has persisted since 2003.
+The GSLP was only founded in 1980, making it a relatively young social democratic party in Western Europe.

+Few overseas British territories have active social democratic or labour movements.
+This may be because there are few distinct social cleavages among islanders for them to campaign on.

 Outside of Europe

+Bolivia

+The once dominant Movimiento al Socialismo received just 3.17% of the vote in the 2025 Bolivian general election, their lowest support since the party's foundation.
+MAS was wiped out in the Chamber of Senators (Bolivia) and won just 2 seats in the Chamber of Deputies, losing 73 seats.

 Israel

 The Israeli Labor Party and its predecessor Mapai were dominant in Israeli politics from the founding of the nation in 1948 to 1977.
 Since then, its popularity has been gradually decreasing, especially since the start of the 21st century.
 In the 2020 election the party only gained 3 seats as part of Labor-Gesher-Meretz coalition, being in acute danger of altogether disappearing, but slightly rebounded and got 7 seats in the 2021 election, which allowed it to join the multi-party government.

-In 2022, the party barely passed the electoral threshold and gained 4 seats.
+In 2022, the party barely passed the electoral threshold of 3.25% and gained 4 seats.
+The party would be dissolved by 2024, merging with Meretz to form The Democrats.

 Sri Lanka

-The social-democratic Sri Lanka Freedom Party lost the 2015 Sri Lankan presidential election to party defector Maithripala Sirisena, who campaigned on a broad alliance lead by the United National Party against the decade-long rule of the Freedom Party's leader Mahinda Rajapaksa, who faced allegations of corruption and nepotism.
+The social-democratic Sri Lanka Freedom Party lost the 2015 Sri Lankan presidential election to party defector Maithripala Sirisena, who campaigned on a broad alliance led by the United National Party against the decade-long rule of the Freedom Party's leader Mahinda Rajapaksa, who faced allegations of corruption and nepotism.
 The following 2015 Sri Lankan parliamentary election saw the formation of a national government, which soon faced major infighting.
 Rajapaksa went on to form a new party, Sri Lanka Podujana Peramuna (SLPP), and successfully contested several local government elections. gaining 40.47% of the votes; the Sri Lanka Freedom Party only gained 12.10%, while the United National Party gained 29.42%.

 The SLPP nominated Rajapaksa's younger brother Gotabaya Rajapaksa for the 2019 Sri Lankan presidential election, who gained 52.25% against the United National Party candidate Sajith Premadasa (who gained 41.99%).
 Gotabaya Rajapaksa contested on a pro-nationalistic, economic development and national security platform.
 Sri Lanka Freedom Party had hoped to have its own candidate for the presidential election, but eventually opted to support the SLPP.